-6. THIS COURT ORDERS that, in respect of the policy of insurance issued by Travelers Insurance Company of Canada ("Travelers") bearing Policy #10383958 and effective July 28, 2016 to July 28, 2017 (the "Policy"):

-- (a) the payment made on behalf of Mr. Grace does not violate the interests of any person or entity potentially covered under the Policy; - (b) The payment constitutes covered Loss as defined in the Policy; - (c) The payment reduces the Liability Coverage Limit of Liability (as defined in the Policy) under the Policy for all purposes, regardless of any subsequent finding by any court, tribunal, administrative body or arbitrator, in any proceeding or action, that Mr. Grace engaged in conduct that triggered or may have triggered any exclusion, term or condition of the Policy, or any of them, so as to disentitle him to coverage under the Policy;
+- 6. THIS COURT ORDERS that, in respect of the policy of insurance issued by LAWPRO bearing Policy #2021-001 and effective January 1, 2018 (the "Policy"): - (a) The payment made on behalf of Ms. Elliott and ELPC does not violate the interests of any person or entity potentially covered under the Policy; - (b) The payment constitutes covered Loss as defined in the Policy; - (c) The payment reduces the Liability Coverage Limit of Liability (as defined in the Policy) under the Policy for all purposes, regardless of any subsequent finding by any court, tribunal, administrative body or arbitrator, in any proceeding or action, that Ms. Elliott and ELPC engaged in conduct that triggered or may have triggered

-- (d) The payment is without prejudice to any coverage position or reservations of rights taken by Travelers in relation to any other matter advised to Travelers or any other Claim (as defined in the Policy) made or yet to be made against the Insured, provided that neither coverage nor payment in respect of the settlement of this action will be voided or impacted by any such coverage position or reservation of rights; - (e) The payment fully and finally releases Travelers from any further obligation, and from any and all claims against it under or in relation to the Policy, in respect of the portion of the Liability Coverage Limit of Liability that were expended to fund the payment; and - (f) Travelers is directed to pay the settlement amount on behalf of Mr. Grace in full satisfaction of the settlement agreement.

-7. THIS COURT HEREBY REQUESTS the aid and recognition of any court, tribunal, regulatory or administrative body having jurisdiction in Canada or in the United States to give effect to this Order and to assist the Trustee, the Receiver and their respective agents in carrying out the terms of this Order.
+- any exclusion, term or condition of the Policy, or any of them, so as to disentitle them to coverage under the Policy; - (d) The payment is without prejudice to any coverage position or reservations of rights taken by LAWPRO in relation to any other matter advised to LAWPRO or any other Claim (as defined in the Policy) made or yet to be made against the Insured, provided that neither coverage nor payment in respect of the settlement of this action will be voided or impacted by any such coverage position or reservation of rights; - (e) The payment fully and finally releases LAWPRO from any further obligation, and from any and all claims against it under or in relation to the Policy, in respect of the portion of the Liability Coverage Limit of Liability that were expended to fund the payment; and - (f) LAWPRO is directed to pay the settlement amount on behalf of Ms. Elliott and ELPC in full satisfaction of the settlement agreement. - 7.
+THIS COURT HEREBY REQUESTS the aid and recognition of any court, tribunal, regulatory or administrative body having jurisdiction in Canada or in the United States to give effect to this Order and to assist the Trustee, the Receiver and their respective agents in carrying out the terms of this Order.
 All courts, tribunals, regulatory and administrative bodies are hereby respectfully requested to make such orders and to provide such assistance to the Trustee and the Receiver, as officers of this Court, as may be necessary or desirable to give effect to this order or to assist the Trustee, the Receiver and their respective agents in carrying out the terms of this Order.